MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/open-devtools-and-embedded-browser.md

    * [http://10.0.1.8:8080](http://10.0.1.8:8080)
    * [http://localhost/demos/demo-to-do/](http://localhost/demos/demo-to-do/) if you started the server from the root directory of the Demos repo.

-   Similar URLs are shown on the command line when you enter `npx http-server`.
+   Similar URLs are shown on the command line when you enter (for example) `npx http-server` to run a web server locally.

    The webpage you specified is displayed in the **Edge DevTools: Browser tab** (the embedded browser).
 The **Edge DevTools** tab displays information about the webpage.